Oenomaus of Gadara: Life

 Oenomaus was a native of Gadara, which was then a partially Hellenized community in northern Jordan.
 He is listed in the Chronicle of Jerome as flourishing in the 224th Olympiad (117 to 121 AD): "Plutarch of Chaeronea, Sextus, Agathobulus and Oenomaus are considered notable philosophers."
 He is also mentioned in The Chronography of George Synkellos associated with events from 109 to 120 AD "The philosopher Sextus, as well as Agathobulus and Oenomaus were becoming known."

 It has been suggested that Oenomaus is identical to the philosopher Abnimos ha-Gardi, who is mentioned several times in the Talmud and Midrash as the pagan friend of Rabbi Meir.
-Although this is not impossible, there is nothing in the Jewish stories to provide a convincing link to Oenomaus.
+Although this is not impossible, Donald R. Dudley says there is nothing in the Jewish stories to provide a convincing link to Oenomaus.
+Louis Feldman accepts the identification.

 Works

 According to the Suda, Oenomaus wrote the following works: